trealla-prolog/trealla-OLDv1/README.md

 *cmake* installed.

 Scryer came from *cargo install scryer-prolog* (it takes a long time) and needs *m4* installed.
-I don't know if this a release or debug build.
+I don't know if this is a release or debug build.

 The Peirera (sic) benchmarks can be run: